-In April, prices rose slightly as a rise in demand was offset by a fall in prices - amidst rising Covid cases in China - towards the end of the month.
 In May, international prices declined due to prolonged covid-19 restrictions in China which led to weaker spot demand.
 In June, International prices rose slightly due to sentiment in future markets and demand from top steel producers in China.
 In July, international prices fell sharply due to weaker demand for steel from the construction sector in China.
 In August, international prices remained stable.
 Domestic prices decreased due to a fall in demand in China, caused by COVID-19 restrictions and a slowdown in the property sector.
 In September, international prices fell due to fresh covid-19 restrictions, typhoons, and property sector troubles in China squeezing demand for ferrous metals.
-In October, international prices dropped as a result of lower consumption levels, particularly in China due to the nation's housing market woes along with Covid restrictions.
-In November, international prices rose sharply s a result of a surge in demand from steel plants following the expectation of an easing in China's strict pandemic restrictions.
+In October, international and domestic prices dropped as a result of lower consumption levels, particularly in China due to the nation's housing market woes along with Covid restrictions.
+In November, international prices remained relatively stable.
+In December, international prices rose sharply as a result of a surge in demand from steel plants following the expectation of an easing in China's strict pandemic restrictions.
+In January and February, international prices increased amid expectations of strong demand as China re-opened its economy after abandoning its strict zero-COVID policy.